im1eon/IS2022-SRDVC/index.md

 -->

 ## II.
-Different Representation Transfer (Not Only Timbre Conversion)
+Different Representation Conversion (Not Only Timbre Conversion)

 ### Speakers are seen during training.